About Jetblue Airways Corporation

 JetBlue has over 42 million customers and markets its services through advertising and promotions in various formats, including social media outlets.
 It also engages in large, multi-market programs, local events, and sponsorships across its route network, as well as mobile marketing programs.
 The company sells its services across several major global distribution systems and online travel agents.
 It also sells vacation packages through JetBlue Vacations, a one-stop, value-priced vacation service for self-directed, packaged travel planning.

 JetBlue has experienced unprecedented revenue growth over the years.
-In 2018, its revenues jumped 9% to peak at a record-setting $7.7 billion.
-The historic growth for 2018 was due to higher passenger revenues and an increase in average fare.
-Ancillary revenue continues to be a source of significant revenue growth, primarily driven by customer demand for JetBlue's Even More Space product (a 14% increase in 2018), as well as changes to its fee structure.
+In 2019, its revenues jumped 6% to peak at a record-setting $8.1 billion.
+The historic growth for 2019 was primarily due to higher passenger revenues.

-Cash at the end of fiscal 2018 was $533 million, an increase of $174 million from the prior year.
-Cash from operations contributed $1.2 billion to the coffers, while investing activities used $1.2 billion, mainly for capital expenditures related to purchases of new aircraft and flight equipment and the purchase of $28 million in investment securities.
-Financing activities provided $113 million, mainly from proceeds from loans.
+Cash at the end of fiscal 2019 was $1 billion, an increase of $485 million from the prior year.
+Cash from operations contributed $1.4 billion to the coffers, while investing activities used $1.1 billion, mainly for purchase of available-for-sale securities.
+Financing activities provided $165 million, mainly from proceeds from issuance of long-term debt.

 The general theme of JetBlue's growth strategy is to improve margins while combating increased fuel prices and intense competition.